 Discounted Cruises - Each year we host a considerable number of primary, secondary, TAFE and university groups on our cruises.
 Pennicott Wilderness Journeys provides at or below-cost rates for school groups.
 We deliver an interpretation customised to the age of the students, deepening the understanding and connection with the environment, inspiring students to ensure a sustainable future for the environment and the community.

 Work Experience Students - Each year we also host many work experience students from over 20 schools including local high school, college, TAFE and university.
 Over a week's placement they spend time on our tour buses, boats, the office and kitchen.
 This gives a greater understanding of the different aspects involved in a tourism business.

-Bruny Island Learn to Swim Program - for the past 13 years Bruny Island Cruises has provided an annual donation to cover the cost of the Bruny Island District School's learn to swim program.
+Bruny Island Learn to Swim Program - for over a decade, Bruny Island Cruises has provided an annual donation to cover the cost of the Bruny Island District School's learn to swim program.

 Dunalley & Tasman Schools - each year we donate a boat annually and take the Grade 6 students from Dunalley Primary School on a cruise.
 We also support the Tasman Boat Builder program, donating free tickets to allow the students to join the cruise.

 Woodbridge District School - in 2015 the business purchased 10 iPads for the Woodbridge School to improve educational outcomes for students.
 Pennicott Wilderness Journeys also sponsors an annual leadership award.